Cacti/documentation/RRDTool-Specific-Features.md

 `cdefa` and `cdefb` are used to make the according graph items zero. `cdefc` performs the percentage calculation.

-You may of cource add `GPRINT` legends as usual.
+You may of course add `GPRINT` legends as usual.
 If you do this for the "% Used" entry only, you will get surprising results, if your rrd file holds either `MAXIMUM`, `LAST` and/or `MINIMUM` consolidation function(s).
 This is left as an exercise to you :)